John-Otago/PhD-Plus/README.md

 Keep in mind that these books were written in the US, and you need to tailor the content to your own environment.

 The first book offers a good overview (matter-of-factly, as if most PhD graduates can find a career-track job in today’s academic market).
-The next two demonstrate what it is really like ‘out there’ and how difficult it can be, while offering practical advice.
+The next two tell you what it's really like ‘out there’ and how difficult it can be, while offering practical advice.

 All three books need an update, perhaps in a few years after Covid-19 as the pandemic may have a lasting impact on the market.
 I do recommend that you read all these books at the *beginning* of graduate school, and revisit them (perhaps updated editions) when you are ready to look for jobs in academia.